Ebixa (Memantine Hydrochloride)

 Primary Uses

-Ebixa is used to treat moderately severe to severe Alzheimer’s disease (AD), which can be described as a general decline in all areas of mental ability.
+Ebixa is primarily used to treat moderately severe to severe Alzheimer's disease.

 How It Works